mDIS For Developers (ICDP internal)

 file.
 Then you must restart the MySQL server.
 Then you can use the mysqldumpslow

 command line client to analyze the slow SQL statements.
-You will get the sql text of slow-running queries, and you will get a summary of the slow queries, sorted by the number of times they were executed, or by the total time they took, and which user issued them.
+You will get the SQL text of slow-running queries, and you will get a summary of the slow queries, sorted by the number of times they were executed, or by the total time they took, and which user issued them.

 You should try this first on a local development machine, especially if you have more than the mDIS database on your local MySQL server.
-You might easily write much more text to the logfile than intended.
+You might easily write much more text to the log file than intended.

 Docker: Tips and Tricks